juanmalk/FW-ContikiOS/README.md

 **Source: https://anrg.usc.edu/contiki/index.php/Installation

-If you are using a MSP430-based platforms (such as Tmote) you only need the following packages: binutils-msp430, gcc-msp430, msp430-libc, msp430mcu and mspdebug.
-If you intend to code for CC2538-based platforms (such as OpenMote), you should also install the following tool chains: gcc-arm-none-eabi and gdb-arm-none-eabi.

 You can run the following command to install all packages for multiple platforms:

 ``` sudo apt-get install build-essential binutils-msp430 gcc-msp430 msp430-libc msp430mcu mspdebug gcc-arm-none-eabi gdb-arm-none-eabi openjdk-8-jdk openjdk-8-jre ant libncurses5-dev```